Edge Developer Platform

 1. Enter Associated Project: In the namespace details page, click the "Bind Project" tab.

-3. Binding Successful: After binding successfully, you can view the bound project in the bound project list.
+3. Binding succeeded: After successful binding, the bound projects can be viewed in the bind project list.

-1. Enter Project - KV Storage: After entering the project details, click the "KV Storage" menu.
+1. Enter the Project - KV Storage: After entering the project details, click on the "KV Storage" menu.

 2. Bind Namespace: Click the "Bind Namespace" button.